aofrancani/KDD-BR22/README.md

 <img src="imgs/odometry.png" width=600>

-The model architecture was based on a UNet encoder with a regression loss.
+The model architecture was based on a U-Net encoder with a regression loss.
 The normalized features `altitude` and `delta` are concatenated in the input of the last multilayer perception.
-The solution had better performance compared to the two benckmarck solutions provided by the competition.
+The solution had better performance compared to the two benckmarck solutions achieved by the competition.

 ## 1. Dataset